 The Sopot pier is in fact the longest wooden pier in Europe and is surprisingly old – it was built in 1827!
 It has been renovated and restored several times in its long history and was only opened once again at its full length in July 2011.
 I was expecting to have to pay to walk on the pier but this appears to only be a charge that is in operation during the high season (summer months) as I was able to access it for free.

 This is something I actually missed out on seeing but have found out about since and am kicking myself for not realising… especially since I looked at the building without realising what it was or that you could go inside!

 Sopot’s Old Lighthouse was built in 1904 as part of the grand spa complex (in my defence I think it’s a pretty unusual location for a lighthouse surrounded as it is by other buildings.
 Whilst there apparently is not much to see inside you can ascend the 25m of stairs for what is described as a “breathtaking view” (sob) and make sure you look closely at the doorway to spot the depictions of a mermaid and triton!

-Nothing to do with the Agatha Christie novel the Crooked House was inspired by the work of Polish illustrator Jan Marcin Szancer and the Swedish artist Per Dahlberg, a Sopot resident, however it could just as easily have stepped out of a Dali painting.
+The Crooked House was inspired by the work of Polish illustrator Jan Marcin Szancer and the Swedish artist Per Dahlberg, a Sopot resident, however it could just as easily have stepped out of a Dali painting.
 It is undoubtedly one of the most unique buildings I’ve ever seen, which is probably what makes it the most photographed building in Sopot and famous far beyond just this town.

 The crooked house it itself somewhat of an illusion as the inside not only is residence to a banal array of shops and restaurants (disappointing) but also appears like a completely normally structured building… magic!